What is a Security Deposit?

-If you decide to sue, refer to How To Sue In Small Claims Court.
+If you decide to sue, see the court website for basic facts and information.
 Remember, your suit could give your landlord the chance to claim that you owe him or her additional money.
 You should be prepared to go to court with evidence in support of your case, including proof that you paid your rent, and that you and your guests did not cause damage to the apartment.

 You may sue your landlord for twice the amount of your security deposit for failing to:

 - return your security deposit (in order to recover double damages, you must have notified the landlord of your new address within a “reasonable time” – reasonable time has not been defined, but you should probably send notice within 30 days of moving out),